5 Things You Want a Principal to Know About the School Librarian

 linebreak

-2. Using the subject’s curriculum guide/scope & sequence, enter content unit titles/themes into the field for the week they begin.
-(I italicize these to keep them distinct from my library lesson information.)
+2. Using the subject’s curriculum guide or scope & sequence, enter content unit titles into the field for the week they begin.
+I italicize these to keep them distinct from my library lesson information.

 linebreak

-3. Library Lesson Curriculum Matrix snip of color blocks - Lesson color blocks of the visual organizer Template that lets School Librarians organize subject curricula and Library Lesson. #NoSweatLibraryLook through the cg/ss for classroom assignments that could benefit from a library lesson or library resources.
-For the week you think it’s needed, colorize the block (the same color as the subject area) and type “Library Lesson” or “Library Resources.”
+3. Library Lesson Curriculum Matrix snip of color blocks - Lesson color blocks of the visual organizer Template that lets School Librarians organize subject curricula and Library Lesson. #NoSweatLibraryLook through the guide/s&s for classroom assignments that would benefit from a library lesson or library resources.
+For the week you determine it’s needed, colorize the block (I make it the same color as the subject area) and type the Library Lesson or library resources needed.

 linebreak

-4. In the Information Literacy row, under the corresponding week, add the skills that can be introduced and/or type of resource.
+4. In the Information Literacy row, under the corresponding week, add the skills that are reviewed, expanded, or introduced.
+Or, add details about resources needed.

 linebreak

-5. Grab another subject area cg/ss for the grade level, and fill in units & identify probable library lessons or resources.
-Do this for each different subject at that grade level.
+5. When finished with one subject, grab another subject area guide/s&s for the same grade level, and fill in those units, then identify probable library lessons or resources.
+Continue doing this for each different subject at that grade level.

 linebreak